KilledByAPixel/ZzFX/README.md

 - Lightweight: No sound asset files mean faster download times.
 - Prototyping: Ideal for placeholder sound effects.
 - Game Jams: Minimal overhead for size-limited competitions like [JS13K](https://js13kgames.com/).
-- Not Just for Games: Enhance any website with sound.
+- Not Just for Games: Enhance any website with sound!

 ## 🚀 How to Use